Shared journey an "absolute privilege".

 While Reliance Protect has unrivalled experience, understanding and expertise in lone worker protection devices and Monitoring Centre services, it is its partnership approach that sets it head and shoulders above its competitors.
 This approach lies behind the enormous value the Trust has gained through its relationship with Reliance Protect over last ten years.

 Traditionally, each customer has an account manager – their point of contact for a broad spread of enquiries, addressing contractual and other matters.
-Fay Wilcock, Reliance Protect Account Manager for Northumberland, Tyne and Wear, takes a proactive approach, with regular review meetings to identify areas in which the Trust can improve results.
+Fay Wilcock, Reliance Protect Account Manager for Cumbria, Northumberland, Tyne and Wear, takes a proactive approach, with regular review meetings to identify areas in which the Trust can improve results.

 Additionally, Reliance Protect provides a Key Account Manager, Katrina Wilkinson, who works closely with the Trust on areas such as best practice, structure, device and service usage, and benchmarks.
 In particular, Katrina provides support for the Trust’s contract administrators and device users, helping create processes to keep device users safe, and helping the Trust extract actionable intelligence on device usage.
 “If we need any additional reports, beyond those in the standard suite, Katrina can create them very quickly,” Tony Gray, the Trust’s Head of Safety, Security and Resilience, noted.